Aldrome/Audio-Enhancing-Project/README.md

 ### To-do Currently
 - I have created 3 branches.
 They tell you what it should contain, so create from there.
-- Must modify I/O first, since it is still buggy.
+- I need people to make the UI better, as performance is what I'm focusing on.

 ## Initial start
 - To start, you must have Visual Code 2022 and JUCE, as it is the current only project file Projuicer from JUCE can make.